akanjimm/blog-app/README.md

 A comment section was supposed to be added, but this feature would be added on a future date.

-http://blog-app-olohuntoyin.herokuapp.com/ (This leads to the website homepage)
+http://blog-app-olohuntoyin.herokuapp.com/ (This leads to the website homepage).

-http://blog-app-olohuntoyin.herokuapp.com/accounts/register/ (Users can register their accounts via this link)

-login and logout operations can be carried out directly from the homepage

-http://blog-app-olohuntoyin.herokuapp.com/accounts/password_reset/ (Users can reset their passwords via this link)